ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

   ...
 ~~~

-Essentially, each server corresponds to a single `server_id` and defines
+Essentially, each server corresponds to a single `server_id` and
+`ciphersuite` corresponds to the different ciphersuites that the server
+can use.
+Each configuration is defined by the data in the `public_key`,
+`expiry`, `supports` and `signature` fields.

+Each server defines a separate verification key in the
-a single `verification_key` field corresponding to the long-term signing
+`verification_key` field corresponding to the long-term signing key that
-key that is used for signing each of the individual configurations and
+is used for signing each of the individual configurations and `comm_id`
-`comm_id` values that it possesses.
+values that it possesses.

 The `current`, `previous` and `modified` fields are the only fields that
 change during configuration updates.
 The `current` field refers to the